ESCOMP/CISM-wrapper/doc/source/running-and-modifying.rst

 After creating a case, you can switch between (1) and (2) by setting the xml variable, ``CISM_EVOLVE``.

-It is also possible to run with the older CISM1 physics, using the serial, shallow ice approximation glide dynamical core, rather than the parallel, higher-order glissade dynamical core.
+It is also possible to run with the older CISM1 physics, using the serial, shallow-ice- approximation dynamical core (Glide), rather than the parallel, higher-order dynamical core (Glissade).
 This can be selected at ``create_newcase`` time by changing CISM2 to CISM1 in the compset long name (aliases using CISM1 have ``G1`` in place of ``G``), or after case creation by setting the xml variable, ``CISM_PHYS``.